How to Draw a Nose

 Step 3 - The Final Tones

-Carefully refine the strength and subtlety of the tone, softening the lines that join each plane with graduated areas of shading.
+- Finally, refine the strength and subtlety of the tone, carefully softening the lines that join each plane with graduated areas of shading.